 1955 Beychevelle 95p

-Tasted twice - last time in November 2008.
+I tasted it twice, last in November 2008.
 Consistent notes.
 It was an enormous pleasure to "meet" such an excellent and sophisticated piece of Beychevelle's history.
-Incredibly seductive, refined, beautifully balanced, and sweetly finishing wine.
+It is an incredible, seductive, refined, beautifully balanced, and sweetly finishing wine.
 In November 2008, it had a very pure aroma of truffles.
 I will be going that strong for 5-6 more years.

 1949 Beychevelle 97p

-Tasted in March 2019 during dinner at Domaine de Chevalier.
+I tasted this wine in March 2019 during dinner at Domaine de Chevalier.
 This bottle came from my cellar and was recorked in the 1990s.
-It tasted still young and virile, with great acidity, excellent truffle aroma, pure elegance, finesse, and a delicate and lingering finish.
-Stunning wine.
+It still tasted young and virile, with great acidity, an excellent truffle aroma, pure elegance and finesse, and a delicate, lingering finish.
+It's a stunning wine.
 It's very similar to the fabulous 1945 Beychevelle I tasted in 2015!

 1945 Beychevelle 97p

-Tasted in March 2015 during dinner at Domaine de Chevalier.
+Tasted twice - last time in April 2025.
+Consistent notes.
 Truffles, a beautifully aromatic nose, a stunningly gracious and stylish wine, and an excellent palate with lively fruit, tannin, and acidity.
-It's a smooth and gracious finish.
+It had a smooth and generous finish.
 Awesome stuff!
+This was in April 2015.
+When I retasted it 10 years later during dinner at Domaine de Chevalier, this wine was still a formidable threat!!

 Heavenly stuff!